genevaers/User-Documentation/docs/Setup and Use/index.md

 The examples here are based on the Demo data.
 If you haven't installed the Demo, then it is highly recommended you do.
 Go [here](https://genevaers.github.io/Demo/)

+The following Workbench tasks are based on the Workbench user having **system administrator** rights.
+For more information on users and access rights go [here](../AdvancedFeatures/Access.md)

 **Import the Demo XML into the Workbench in a new environment**

 1. Using your preferred file transfer method, download *your-hlq*.GVBDEMO.WB.XML to a folder on your PC.